Editorial Standards

 Quality Checks That Cut Review Time

-• Keep a copy in your permanent file and attach a copy to the federal return for the election year.
+- Keep a copy in your permanent file and attach a copy to the federal return for the election year (forgetting to attach does not void an otherwise valid election, but penalties can still be assessed against the persons required to attach it).

 Late Election Relief In Part II

 If you missed the timing and need an earlier effective date than the 75‑day lookback allows, use Part II to request late election relief.
 You will write a short, clear explanation, identify the requested effective date, confirm that you filed returns consistent with the classification you want, and obtain all required signatures for the retroactive period.
-In many common cases, relief is available if you are within 3 years and 75 days of the requested date and you meet the reasonable‑cause and consistency conditions.
+Relief is not automatic.
+All four conditions in Rev. Proc.
+2009-41 must be met, the late filing must be the only reason the requested classification was missed, returns must be filed consistent with the requested classification (or none was yet due), there must be reasonable cause for the late filing, and less than 3 years and 75 days must have passed since the requested effective date.

 What A Strong Reasonable‑Cause Statement Includes